grishavanika/win_io/README.md

 ```

 Old and specific version of libunifex is used via FetchContent since breaking
-API changes are present since those samples were initialli written.
+API changes are present since those samples were initially written.